 The Diablo Canyon NPP Fire Risk Analysis.

-In general, the sources were consistent at least on the approximate order of magnitude associated with fire area-specific values.
+In general, the sources were consistent at least on the approximate order of magnitude associated with fire area-specific FIF values.
 The variation between one analysis and another was generally no more than a factor of 4 and was often less.
 In the case of the most significant variation, a review revealed that the value reported in one specific analysis included application of a fire severity factor.
 The Fire Protection SDP explicitly applies fire severity factors, and so this particular source was discounted.

 Given the general agreement between the studies, the frequencies in Tables 2.1.2 and 2.1.3 of Appendix F represent aggregate, primarily conservative values based on the specific sources reviewed.
-The frequencies in these tables are identical to those in Table 1.4-2 in the 2004 version of Appendix F, except for the in the MCR and fires due to welding and cutting.
+The frequencies in these tables are identical to those in Table 1.4-2 in the 2004 version of Appendix F, except for the FIFs in the MCR and fires due to welding and cutting.
 The latter are based on values in the FIVE method.

 06.02.01.03 Step 2.1.3: Estimate Bounding Value of Ignition Frequency Adjustment Factors

-The bounding in Tables 2.1.2 account for any applicable adjustments.
+The bounding FIFs in Tables 2.1.2 account for any applicable adjustments.
 Consequently, the AF can be set equal to 1.0 in the Step 2.1 risk quantification,

 06.02.01.04 Step 2.1.4: Estimate Bounding Value of the Severity Factor